-Use FastPass+ – The Disney World FastPass+ system allows you to make a reservation for the Disney attractions so you don’t have to wait in the normal stand-by line.
+Use Genie+ – The Disney World Genie+ system allows you to make a reservation for the Disney attractions so you don’t have to wait in the normal standby line.
 Reserve your favorite rides and come back when it’s your turn to ride.
-Disney World guests get a minimum of 3 FastPasses per day they can use to reserve the attractions with the longest wait times and skip the lines.
+Disney World guests can book multiple rides per day which is especially useful at the attractions with the longest wait times.
+It’s like a paid version of FastPass+.

 Do Rope Drop in the Morning – No matter what type of rides you like (roller coasters or not), the most important part of avoiding long wait times is to go to the parks early in the morning.
-It’s not idea waking up early on vacation, but it will save tons of time in the long-run.
+It’s not ideal to wake up early on vacation, but it will save tons of time in the long run.

 Go When the Crowds are Low – Of course, no matter what you do, if you go to Disney World during the busiest time of the year, you will have long lines.
 That’s why we recommend going during the less busy times if possible.
 Read our Disney World Crowd Calendar to find out the dates that are least crowded each year.

-Right now there are 7 roller coasters at the 4 Walt Disney World theme parks combined.
+Right now there are 9 roller coasters at the 4 Walt Disney World theme parks combined.
 Now every theme park at Disney World has at least 1 roller coaster.
 1 new roller coaster was just built at Disney’s Magic Kingdom.

-Disney’s Magic Kingdom has the best roller coasters at Disney World and also the most at 4 coasters.
+Disney’s Magic Kingdom has the best roller coasters at Disney World and also the most at 5 coasters total.